Yvette Kane: Federal judicial career

-On June 4, 1998, President Bill Clinton nominated Kane to a seat on the United States District Court for the Middle District of Pennsylvania, which had been vacated by Edwin M. Kosik.
+On June 4, 1998, President Bill Clinton nominated Kane to a seat on the United States District Court for the Middle District of Pennsylvania, which had been vacated by Edwin Michael Kosik.
 She was confirmed by the United States Senate on October 21, 1998, and received her commission on October 22, 1998.
 Kane served as Chief Judge of the United States District Court for the Middle District of Pennsylvania from 2006 to 2013.
 She assumed senior status on October 11, 2018, her 65th birthday.